-Massage and Pregnancy: The Health Benefits for Mom and Baby
+Massage and Pregnancy: Benefits for Mom and Baby

 We know therapeutic massage in general has many health benefits for the mind and body, but massage therapy during pregnancy can be just as beneficial, if not even more, for both the mom to be and baby.